-2.5.3 Encryption Key Preference Attribute
+2.5.3.
+Encryption Key Preference Attribute

 The encryption key preference attribute allows the signer to unambiguously describe which of the signer's certificates has the signer's preferred encryption key.
-This attribute is designed to enhance behavior for interoperating with those clients which use separate keys for encryption and signing.
-This attribute is used to convey to anyone viewing the attribute which of the listed certificates should be used for encrypting a session key for future encrypted messages.
+This attribute is designed to enhance behavior for interoperating with those clients that use separate keys for encryption and signing.
+This attribute is used to convey to anyone viewing the attribute which of the listed certificates is appropriate for encrypting a session key for future encrypted messages.